Regularization Through Simultaneous Learning: A Case Study on Plant Classification: Methodology

 \subsection{Metrics}

-In this study, we propose an adaptation of the traditional accuracy metric, which we refer to as delimited accuracy (dacc).
+In this study, we propose adapting the traditional accuracy metric, which we refer to as delimited accuracy (dacc).
 The dacc metric considers only some outputs (i.e., target group) from the neural network's classification results.
 In contrast, outputs associated with the auxiliary dataset are deliberately excluded during inference.
-This approach ensures that throughout the validation phase, only the outputs corresponding to the target dataset are considered for class determination.
-Using delimited accuracy offers an additional advantage: it allows the model to be deployed in production without removing the auxiliary dataset outputs, thereby facilitating potential future retraining.
+This approach ensures that only the outputs corresponding to the target dataset are considered for class determination throughout the validation phase.
+Delimited accuracy offers an additional advantage: it allows the model to be deployed in production without removing the auxiliary dataset outputs, thereby facilitating potential future retraining.